DataSystemsLab/hippo-postgresql/README.md

 #Play around with Hippo index

 For the ease of testing, we have implemented Hippo index into PostgreSQL kernel (9.5 Alpha 2) as one of the backend access methods.
-This verision is designed to be run on a Linux operating system.
+This verision has been tested on Ubuntu Linux LTS 14.04.

 ## Download the source code
 ```